vuejs/v2.vuejs.org/src/v2/guide/reactivity.md

 Due to limitations in JavaScript, there are types of changes that Vue **cannot detect**.
 However, there are ways to circumvent them to preserve reactivity.

-### With Objects
+### For Objects

-Vue **cannot detect property addition or deletion**.
+Vue cannot detect property addition or deletion.
 Since Vue performs the getter/setter conversion process during instance initialization, a property must be present in the `data` object in order for Vue to convert it and make it reactive.
 For example:

 ``` js
 var vm = new Vue({